MozillaHive/hive-contributor-guide/your_contribution/README.md

 Hive NYC community members engage with the principles of connected learning in both program design and professional practice.
 Contributors use openly-networked collaboration that includes peer observation, resource sharing and process documentation.

 ## What Will Your Contribution Look Like?
-Hive NYC’s goals are to mobilize educators to adopt connected learning practices, to create more high-quality tools, content and curriculum, and to catalyze others to provide more connected learning and web literacy experiences, especially in under-served communities.
+Hive NYC's goals are to mobilize educators to adopt connected learning practices, to create more high-quality tools, content and curriculum, and to catalyze others to provide more connected learning and web literacy experiences, especially in under-served communities.
 The details and contours of how you go about helping Hive NYC to serve these goals is up to you.

 The collaborative ethos of the network makes social ties between participants particularly important.
 The resulting interactions often involve advising, supporting, brokering relationships, exchanging expertise, co-designing solutions and sharing opportunities.